Dr. Stephen Taylor

 OCN 120: Global Environmental Challenges

 What is global warming and how serious a risk does it pose?
-Students explore the science behind environmental challenges like global warming and limited resources (energy, food, water, etc.) so that they may make their own judgements.
+Students explore the science behind environmental challenges like global warming and limited resources (energy, food, water, etc.) so that they may make their own judgments.
 The course counts toward completion of the Marine Option Program certificate.

 OCN 199v: Special Topics in Oceanography